klane/DSE220SP20/README.md

 ## DSE-220

-This is the official github repository of DSE 220 (Spring'19).
+This is the official github repository of DSE 220 (Spring 20).

 ### Useful links for Git